DamBasement/hugo-blog/content/pages/about.md

 ## Content

-Content will be various.
+Content will vary.
 I like different things so I will write different stuff.
 Here a list if what I think will show more often

 1. Cybersecurity
 2. Web Design